michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 * "When Wages Rise, Do Algorithms React?
 Uber’s Response to Minimum Earnings Rules", with Jack Welcome Fisher and Louis-Daniel Pape
 * "Online Reviews: Information Content, Biases, and Platform Design", with Tommaso Bondi
-* "The First Passenger Matters: Racial and Gender Bias in BlaBlaCar Ride Offers", with Klaus Miller

 Chapters and Media